Leaf-Agriculture/docs/docs/Link_provider_connection.md

 #### Authentication Callback URL
-The first step is ask Trimble to add our widget URL as one of the "Authentication Callback URLs" section:
+The first step is make sure our widget URL is registered in the "Authentication Callback URLs" section.
+It may be necessary to contact Trimble to request the change.

 ```markup
 https://widget.withleaf.io
 ```

 #### Application info
 To allow the users to authenticate with Trimble, you will need to send your application info to this endpoint